Can I process my forms by mail?

 Please note that your package will be promptly returned to you if it is determined that the documents are incorrect or incomplete.

-First-time home buyers who have received an exemption from all or part of the Land Bank fee will have a lien recorded against their property at the Nantucket County Registry of Deeds.
-This lien is to ensure that the requirements of the first-time home buyer’s (-m-) exemption are met and that the Land Bank will be notified if the owner attempts to sell the property, which is subject to the lien, before the five-year ownership and domicile requirements are fulfilled.
+Deed restricted affordable home buyers and first-time home buyers who have received an exemption from all or part of the Land Bank fee will have a lien recorded against their property at the Nantucket County Registry of Deeds.
+This lien is to ensure that the requirements of the affordable housing restrictions (-o-) exemption and first-time home buyer’s (-m-) exemption are met and that the Land Bank will be notified if the owner attempts to sell the property, which is subject to the lien, before the five-year ownership and domicile requirements are fulfilled.
 The subsequent sale of a property where the (-m-) exemption was granted will trigger the fee to become due and payable to the Land Bank together with accrued interest (14% per annum, set by statute) and penalties.

 The Land Bank has been instructed to inform the public that payments of the Land Bank fee are considered a fee, and not a tax-deductible expense, in the eyes of the Internal Revenue Service.
 Please consult individual tax advisor for further advice on this matter.